 “The Christian idea of God – God as a god of the sick, God as spider, God as spirit – is one of the most corrupt conceptions of God the world has ever seen;this may even represent a new low in the declining development of the types of god.
 God having degenerated into a contradiction of life instead of its transfiguration and eternal yes.
 God as declared aversion to life, to nature, to the will to life.
 God as the formula for every slander against “the here and now,” for every lie about the “beyond.”
 God as the deification of nothingness, the canonization of the will to nothingness!”
 (5)

-Nietzsche declared the need for God’s death in order for humans to find liberation in a new intellectual age while Christianity, as he saw it, was a pathetic faith that produced pathetic creatures.
-Any creature, Nietzsche believed, who would need belief in God, and need prayer & faith was someone corrupted by the virus of Christianity.
-In turn, such a person could not contribute to society and the building of a strong people (7).
+Nietzsche declared the need for God’s death in order for humans to find liberation in a new intellectual age.
+He saw Christianity as obstacle for this liberation.
+Christianity was a pathetic faith that also produced pathetic creatures in the form of Christians.
+Any creature, Nietzsche believed, who would need belief in God, need prayer and faith was essentially someone corrupted by the virus of Christianity.
+This person could not contribute to society and the building of a strong people (7).